RK-Sharath/demand_forecasting_using_deep_learning/README.md

 > A Brief about LSTM

-'The Long Short-Term Memory, or LSTM, network is a type of Recurrent Neural Network.
+`The Long Short-Term Memory, or LSTM, network is a type of Recurrent Neural Network.
 Recurrent Neural Networks, or RNNs for short, are a special type of neural network designed for sequence problems.
 Given a standard feedforward MLP network, an RNN can be thought of as the addition of loops to the architecture.
 For example, in a given layer, each neuron may pass its signal laterally (sideways) in addition to forward to the next layer.
 The output of the network may feedback as an input to the network with the next input vector and so on.
 The recurrent connections add state or memory to the network and allow it to learn and harness the ordered nature of observations within input sequences.
 Because of this ability to learn long term correlations in a sequence, LSTM networks obviate the need for a pre-specified time window and are capable of accurately modelling complex multivariate sequences.
 There are a number of RNNs, but it is the LSTM that delivers on the promise of RNNs for sequence prediction.
-It is why there is so much buzz and application of LSTMs at the moment.'
+It is why there is so much buzz and application of LSTMs at the moment.`

 We will develop a deep learning model using Recurrent Neural Network which will produce the sequence per below.